 What is Chinese Black Moss/Fat Choy (髮菜)

-Fat Choy is a form of dried vegetables that grows specifically in the Gobi Desert and the Qinghai Plateau (Tibetien/Himalayan Plateau).
+Fat Choy is a form of dried vegetable that grows specifically in the Gobi Desert and the Qinghai Plateau (Tibetan/Himalayan Plateau).
 Its Chinese name “髮菜” translates as “hair vegetables”.
 This is because it looks like a bundle of black hair!
 Not very appetising by the looks of it – I know.
 You need to soak it beforehand to soften it before cooking which makes it look more like super fine vermicelli for consumption.

 Over the years, over-harvesting wild Fat Choy has caused erosion and desertification to the lands.
-Grown on dried desert lands, wild Fat Choy plays a huge role in preserving water and preventing from desertification.
-They don’t grow in huge abundance to start with and mass harvesting them has led to the lands eroding detrimentally.
+Grown on dried desert lands, wild Fat Choy plays a huge role in preserving water and preventing desertification.
+They don’t grow in huge abundance, and mass harvesting them has led to the lands eroding detrimentally.
 This has led to the Chinese government banning any wild harvest and export since 2000.
+The Fat Choy you see today is either artificially grown or cultivated from seaweed.
+You should be able to find them at some oriental supermarkets.

 How to make Chinese Braised Mushrooms with Black Moss (Fat Choy)